-Merchandising Manager interview questions and expert answers
+Merchandising manager interview questions and expert answers

 Manages product presentation, sales analysis, and inventory flow to maximize turnover and profitability.